Steelers release 6-time Pro Bowl guard DeCastro

 "David was without a doubt one of the premier offensive linemen during his time with us," Steelers general manager Kevin Colbert said in a statement.
 "He helped us win a lot of football games, but it was David's consistency, reliability and professionalism that stood out more than anything else.
 We wish him the best moving forward in his career."

+DeCastro missed the first two games of 2020 with lingering knee issues but appeared in 13 of Pittsburgh's final 14 games.
+When asked a week ago about DeCastro, coach Mike Tomlin said, "If I thought injury circumstances or reasons why people were not participating were significant, I would share them with you."

-With DeCastro's release, the Steelers will have one returning starter on the offensive line: Chukwuma Okorafor, who is likely moving to left tackle from his spot on the right last season.
+With DeCastro's release, the Steelers will have one returning starter on the offensive line: Chukwuma Okorafor, who is likely moving from last season's spot on the right to left tackle.
 Kevin Dotson also started for DeCastro a few times last season, but he's slated to be the left guard.